In a nutshell…

 As Zoom became increasingly popular, a few questions were raised about its privacy policies, in terms of the users’ information being at risk.
 Questions still remain, but one suggestion is that businesses can lessen possible risks by using Zoom’s enterprise version, as it has better security—for example, sessions and channels can be password protected.
 You can also opt to use hyper-secure micro-segmentation to further enhance the security of your communication.

 Gaining access to test environments can be tricky for your QA team while working from home.
 You can either: have the test environment on an on-premises server or run it through a cloud service.
 The recent influx in cloud-based automation testing has facilitated most software teams.

 Cloud services have become increasingly popular, and proven to be very helpful.
-They make the entire testing process simpler and more streamlined for the business.
+They make the entire software testing process simpler and more streamlined for the business.
 Most companies use cloud-based software testing tools to inculcate a collaborative environment that is easier to navigate.
 However, they come with their own set of challenges.
 For example, test environments that are machine-specific cannot be run through cloud services at present.
 This means that your team would require a device for testing or may have to visit the office if local laws permit this.

 Regardless, cloud-based solutions are viable in testing, and implementing these software testing tools can benefit businesses to a large extent during the pandemic.